Live At Leeds 2012 // The 405 Review

 - Follow @the405

-The 405 spent a few days in sunny Braga for Semibreve Festival - make sure to read about the experience in Part I and Part II, and enclosed here are some photographs from the trip. [read more]
+The 405 spent a week in Reykjavík for the glorious Iceland Airwaves Festival - and enclosed here are some images from that week. [read more]

 I remember first attending Parklife at it's inception in 2010.
 There was a sense of wariness from the people filing out of the gates and into the vast plains of Platt Fields, one of Manchester's largest inner-city parks.
 Nobody knew what to expect.
 This was the biggest event the town had attempted to pull off for a long time, and I wondered whether the city famed for its musical heritage would be able to do our reputation proud [read more]